Choosing the best tent heater can be a challenge. There are many different types of heaters, each with pros and cons.

 Anti-tipping – if the heater gets knocked over (by kids, dogs, or you), the heater will turn off automatically.

 Low oxygen sensor – this helps protect you and your loved ones from carbon monoxide poisoning.
-If the oxygen level gets too low, the tent heater will turn off.
+The tent heater will turn off if the oxygen level gets too low.
 I learned this one the hard way.

 Overheating protection – Certain tent heaters will shut down if something stops working and the unit overheats.